pinanknagda/AI_yelp_reccomendation/README.md

 🍽️ Restaurant Success Predictor & Recommender

+Updates and Future Works-
+Built the app logic flow for the reccomendations engine.
+Future Work -
+Modularize the code
+Build the frontend and backend

 Hey there!
 Welcome to our awesome restaurant analysis project that combines the power of NLP, machine learning, and some cool recommendation algorithms to help foodies find their next favorite spot!

 🌟 What's This All About?